 Crash into Hello: Runs into Naegi in this manner before deciding to become his assistant.
 The situation is thoroughly lampshaded as a "scene out of an old manga".

 Decoy Damsel: At first, she looks like an ordinary love interest.
 Then she tries to betray Naegi and ends up getting murdered.

 Everyone Has Standards: When deciding who to kill in the manga, she immediately dismisses Naegi because he's her friend, though she still plans to frame him.

 Freak Out: When she sees Monokuma's "motivational" DVD, which shows her band breaking up and everyone forgetting her.

-Idol Singer: Self-explanatory—it's even her Super High School-Level "title" in the Japanese version.
+Idol Singer: Self-explanatory—it's even her Ultimate "title" in the Japanese version.

 My God, What Have I Done?: In If, Maizono almost breaks down when Monokuma intends to reveal her plan to kill someone and frame Naegi for it.
 It didn't help that he also emphasized how the students had been her friends for two years.

 Parental Neglect: She explains to Naegi that she was raised by solely by her Workaholic father, hence why she clings so much to her career and fans.